caervs/pysh/README.md

 from pysh.examples.development import test
 ```

+Save and exit.
 Now you can see the commands available to you with

 ```
 bash-3.2$ pysh cmds